 In a 2017 study published in the journal Organizational Behavior and Human Decision Processes, Jessica A. Kennedy (Vanderbilt University), Laura J. Kray (University of California, Berkeley), and Gillian Ku (London Business School) looked more closely at possible gender differences in negotiation ethics and found nuanced results.

 The researchers hypothesized that women internalize morality into their identities more strongly than men do.
 As compared with men, women are more likely to view themselves as interdependent with others and to be more attuned to relationships and others’ emotions.
-Generally speaking, men tend to define themselves as more independent and less reliant
+Generally speaking, men tend to define themselves as more independent and less reliant on others.

-The researchers found support for their theorizing in several experiments—at least under certain conditions.
+The researchers found support for their theorizing in several experiments—at least, under certain conditions.
 In one experiment, the researchers measured participants’ sense of moral identity, in part by asking how important it was for them to have certain characteristics associated with morality, such as being caring, fair, generous, helpful, and so on.
 Next, participants read a negotiation scenario involving the sale of a used car that had one minor and one major mechanical problem.
 The researchers then measured participants’ degree of moral disengagement—the extent to which they rationalized away unethical decisions—and assessed how committed participants were to negotiating ethically with a potential buyer of the used car.

-Female participants internalized moral traits more strongly than male participants and were less likely than men to morally disengage from unethical negotiating practices, the results showed.
+Female participants internalized moral traits more strongly than male participants and were less likely than men to morally disengage from unethical negotiating strategies, the results showed.
 In addition, the women were significantly less supportive than the men of unethical negotiating tactics.

-When money trumps ethical concerns
+When money trumps negotiation ethics